 - Transited goods in Vietnam; goods temporarily imported for later re-export or vice versa; raw materials imported for the production or processing of later-exported goods under contracts signed with foreign parties; goods and services traded between foreign countries and non-tariff areas or between non-tariff areas;

 - Transfer of technology under the law of technology transfer; transfer of rights to own intellectual property under the law of intellectual property; computer software;

 - Gold under the forms of bar and ingot;

 - Goods and services of business households/individuals whose yearly revenue is no more than 100 million VND;

 For a full, concise, and detailed breakdown of Vietnam Tax System, make sure you check out our article!

 2. Vietnam VAT Rates

-Currently, there are 3 VAT rates for different specific kinds of goods or services.
-Particularly:
+In general, there are three VAT rates for different kinds of goods or services in Vietnam.